craighton/VATME/README.md

 # VATME
-Public archive of the old vatme.net documents
+Public archive of the old vatme.net website and files.